 ▶ Certain qualified deductions from U.S. Form 1040.
-Do not include any amounts reported on U.S. Form 1040, lines 23 through 35 that are included in Form 1040, line 36 total.
-Enter only amounts included in U.S. Form 1040, line 36 as a write-in adjustment, except amounts contributed to sec.
-501(c)(18) pension plans.
-For Massachusetts purposes, contributions to sec.
-501(c)(18) pension plans are not deductible.
-Also, the IRC sec.
-404 deduction for contributions on behalf of IRC sec.
-401(c)(1) employees (sole proprietors and partners) is disallowed.
-See TIR 02-18 (I)(D) and DOR Directive 01-7 for more information.
+Do not include any amounts reported on U.S. Form 1040, Schedule 1, lines 23 through 35 that are included in U.S. Form 1040, Schedule 1, line 36 total.
+Enter only amounts included in U.S. Form 1040, Schedule 1, line 36 as a write-in adjustment, except amounts contributed to § 501(c) (18) pension plans.
+For Massachusetts purposes, contributions to § 501(c)(18) pension plans are not deductible.
+Also, the IRC § 404 deduction for contributions on behalf of IRC § 401(c)(1) employees (sole proprietors and partners) is disallowed.
+See TIR 02-18 (I)(D) and DD 01-7 for more information.

-On the dotted line next to line 9, be sure to indicate the type of deduction being taken, as identified on U.S. Form 1040, line 36.
-Identify jury duty pay given to your employer as "Jury pay"; reforestation amortization as "RFST"; repayment of supplemental unemployment benefits under the Trade Act of 1974 as "Sub-Pay TRA"; attorney fees and court costs involving certain unlawful discrimination claims as "UDC"; and deductible expenses related to income reported on U.S. Form 1040, line 21 and Massachusetts Schedule X, line 4 from the rental of personal property engaged in for profit as "PPR."
-Fill in the appropriate oval in line 9 of Schedule Y. Business Expenses of National Guard and Reserve Members, Performing Artists and Fee-Based Government Officials: Enter the amount from U.S. Form 1040, line 24 and fill in the appropriate oval in line 9 of Schedule Y.
+On the dotted line next to line 9, be sure to indicate the type of deduction being taken, as identified on U.S. Form 1040, Schedule 1, line 36.
+Identify jury duty pay given to your employer as "Jury pay"; reforestation amortization as "RFST"; repayment of supplemental unemployment benefits under the Trade Act of 1974 as "Sub-pay TRA"; attorney fees and court costs involving certain unlawful discrimination claims as "UDC"; and deductible expenses related to income reported on U.S. Form 1040, Schedule 1, line 21 and Massachusetts Schedule X, line 4 from the rental of personal property engaged in for profit as "PPR."
+Fill in the appropriate oval in line 9 of Schedule Y.

+Business Expenses of National Guard and Reserve Members, Performing Artists and Fee-Based Government Officials.
+Enter the amount from U.S. Form 1040, Schedule 1, line 24 and fill in the appropriate oval in line 9 of Schedule Y.